 If your child has been out of your care for a long period under a voluntary agreement, it might be worth speaking to a solicitor to find out what you can do.

 Do I Have to Agree to a Section 20?

-You should be given written confirmation of the agreement, which you’ll be expected to sign.
-You may also be asked to sign a "Contract of Expectations", which sets out what is expected of both you and the Local Authority during this time.
-You should again be given time to obtain legal advice before signing this.
+You might also be asked to sign a 'Contract of Expectations', which sets out what’s expected of both you and your Local Authority.
+Again, you should be given time to get legal advice before signing this.

 What Happens if I Don’t Agree?

-- Apply to the Court for an Interim Care Order.
+- Apply to the Court for an Interim Care Order

-For free legal advice call our Child Protection Solicitors
+For free legal advice call our Care Proceedings Solicitors

 We're happy to help